17mcpc14/sna/README.md

 ```
 Running program - Spectral decomposition, K-Means algorithm for medium size (1000 nodes) power law cluster graph
 ```

 1. Open Spyder
 2. Open spectral_medium.py
 3. Hit run

-## Running the programs command like
+## Running the programs command line

 To execute Spectral decomposition on a small (34 nodes) Karate Club network

-1. Run command `python3 spectral.py'
+1. Run command `python3 spectral.py`

 To execute Spectral decomposition, K-Means  on a medium (1000 nodes) power law cluster graph

 2. Run command `python3 spectral_medium.py`

 ## Analysis of the experiments

-1. The Karate Club network is a fully connected network with low clustering, hence the plotted graph does not clearly give any intution into Cutset and potential sub graphs
+1. The Karate Club network is a fully connected network with low clustering, hence the plotted graph does not clearly give any intuition into Cutset and potential sub graphs

-2. The Power Law Cluster graph, as the name indicates, clearly demonstrates clusters and gives a intuitive visibility into potential intial clusters and subsequent clusters
+2. The Power Law Cluster graph, as the name indicates, clearly demonstrates clusters and gives a intuitive visibility into potential initial clusters and subsequent clusters

-3. Both Eigen Value based Spectral decomposition algorithm as well as K-means algorithm result in very similar but not exactly equal clusters for K>=2
+3. Both Eigen Value based Spectral decomposition algorithm as well as K-means algorithm result in very similar but not exactly equal clusters for K >= 2

-4. Spectral decomposition takes low computation with GPU based matrix operations while K-means being in iterative algorithm takes slightly more time for K=2
+4. Spectral decomposition takes low computation with GPU based matrix operations while K-means being in iterative algorithm takes slightly more time for K = 2

 5. The eigen values and corresponding eigen vectors returned by Spectral decomposition are equal to the number of nodes of the graph G indicating that it is possible to split the graph from k clusters ranging from 1 to the #of nodes.

 ## Authors